preslavrachev/myblog-hugo/content/post/2019/my-reasons-to-consider-go-coming-from-java.md

 Besides that, the Go standard library is one of the most complete Stdlibs I‘ve worked with so far, and understandably so.
 Go came out relatively recently, so a lot of the standards and practices in software had a chance to make it in the library right from the beginning, rather than get added years after.
 As a result, the Go standard library feels like something that a developer can actually use in their daily work, rather than something that always needs to get wrapped inside a third-party library.

 That said, I don’t share the opinion of Go purists to use standard library only.
 There should be a balance, and although I am not a fan of _“npm install”_-ing everything, standard libraries are created to be building blocks, so don’t feel ashamed if you have to pull in some libraries to ease your work.
 There are some pretty [good ones](https://github.com/avelino/awesome-go) out there.

+# Go apps are fast and small

+We have all heard that, but the actual outcome blew my mind away!

+I have spent the bulk of the past decade working with Spring, and it has gradually become my go-to solution for all things Web.
+Despite working with Flask on my current projects, Spring (Boot) will always remain near and dear to my heart.

+Yet, Spring is a beast.
+You might not notice it, because the hardware has gotten quite cheap these days, but a lot of otherwise useful resources get locked up when running a hefty JVM app.

+To see where Go stands on this, I rebuilt a not-so-smallish Spring Boot app of mine using Go.
+I did not even take the purist approach but was quite liberal in my choice of libraries.
+The results blew all of my previous expectations by a factor of ten.
+The Spring app took nearly half a GB right away, keeping around 5-10% of my MacBook Pro's CPU busy at all time (spiking when requests came in).
+For deploying a single artifact, I had built a fat JAR, which is quite a standard procedure for developing Java apps these days.
+It took a couple of hundred of MBs as well.
+Due to the JVM warmup and Spring's loading all dependencies, it took almost a minute until the app was ready.

+For comparison, the Go app ran instantaneously (let's be fair, there was literally no component scanning and reflection involved).
+Even at the height of handling requests, the CPU barely reached 1% (mostly sitting around 0.1%).
+With all libraries and assets included, the final binary ended up being around 20MB.
+The RAM usage, however, I found to be a metric that changed everything.
+In an age where a typical messaging application might eat up to a couple of GBs, this app was sitting there minding its business, rocking a 20MB?!? footprint.
+20MB?
+Even if following a very naive logic, this is close to fitting 20 of these apps together, for the cost of running one Spring Boot app!

+Before the expert readers start criticizing, yes, none of this is really a fair comparison.
+The fact that an app is built in Go does not guarantee a blazing fast performance if there is a lot of runtime loading and checks.
+Also, experts can tweak a JVM app in various ways, significantly reducing the footprint of the app.
+It takes time and effort, but it is certainly doable.
+And of course, there is always the argument about cheap hardware and premature optimization.

+I am not saying that this should necessarily resonate with you, but it certainly does with me.
+I strive to be a minimalist.
+Exactly because the hardware is so cheap these days, I believe that people and companies spend way more on it than they probably should.
+There are various articles out there speculating about the millions and hundreds of millions of dollars that big software companies pay for server costs every year.
+All of it to pay for servers that get powered by electricity generated from burning fossil fuels.

+# The community

+The Go community is welcoming and very helpful.
+Part of the helpfulness factor comes from the fact that many gophers have already spent years programming in a different domain.
+What makes these people stick around and help each other, is the experience of the past, having taught them that complexity does not equal productivity.

+# Instead of conclusion

+As people say in stock trading, “always do your own research”.
+I don’t want to convince you to switch and use Go full-time, because I haven’t convinced myself yet.
+As with everything else, programming languages are just tools, and there will always be a different tool which is better for the particular circumstances.
+What I hope to have managed to convince you, is to try to understand where the need for the language came from and what it tries to solve

+As always, happy coding!

+P.S. if you have an interesting project that you are considering using Go for, feel free to reach out to me.
+I’d love to help.